AswinVasudevan21/GpGAN/README.md

-# GpGAN - Graphical perception based Generative Adversarial Nets
+# GpGAN - Graphical perception based GAN
 ### Objective
 The goal of this project is to generate stimuli using generator and generalize the discriminator to predict the variations in translation and stroke of stimuli using random noise.